rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 8. Examine one reference (CVE, BID, etc) and review and compare to the scanner data

 ## Windows Exploitation
+To exploit an OS we need to find vulnerabilities (there's no hack without them) and exploits that leverage these vulnerabilities found.

+### Exploitation
+**Always remember the rules of engagement before attempting any of these steps!**

+The exploitation is the vulnerability validation phase.
+In this phase we:
+- compromise the victim
+  - by using vulnerabilities found previously (not all of them will be exploitable)
+- deliver the payload
+  - what do we do once the victim is compromised?
+    - leave proof of access (grab files, plant a keylogger, crack passwords, leave a banner, etc)
+- from there
+  - footprint other systems

+### Exploiting targets
+- exploits are very specific
+- we need OS build and revision number (Windows: Service Pack, Linux: kernel data)
+- metasploit has tons of exploits (but not everythig is metasploit!)

+### Finding exploits
+The ideal exploits are proof-of-concept (PoC) ones.

+Do not trust any exploit you find!
+You have to review it as:
+- could be a trojan or other form of malware
+- might not be documented
+- might be complex to compile/run
+- might not work

+At the end of the day **you are responsible for the attacks you launch to your client's infrastructure**.
+Remember that!

+When it comes to exploit publishers, because it's easy to search and there are tons, [`Exploit DB`](https://www.exploit-db.com) is king.
+[PacketStormSecurity](https://packetstormsecurity.com/) is also another great resource, although is harder to look for specific exploits (or at least I don't know how do do it yet).

+The tool [searchsploit][https://www.exploit-db.com/searchsploit], which is a command-line front-end to exploit-db, is another awesome source to easily find exploits and filter them by different options.

+And last but not least **always try first the exploit in a local lab environment and analyze it at the packet level before running it against your customer's infrastructure**.

 ## Unix/Linux Exploitation